 - Water Properly: Again, check the planting guidelines on your seed packets for proper watering.
 Some vegetables may need more water while others may need a lot less.

-- Plant & Harvest at the Right Time: Every vegetable has its own planting date and its own harvest date.
+- Plant & Harvest at the Right Time: Every vegetable has its own planting date, growing season, and own harvest date.
 Follow the guidelines on the seed packets to see when each vegetable needs to be planted and harvested.

 Below are some vegetables that are PERFECT for beginner gardeners as they don't require much care or expertise and they'll grow fast and easy.
-Click on each vegetable to see its growing guide!
+Click on each vegetable to see its growing guide and grow vegetables in your own garden.
+A salad will never taste so good once you've got a green thumb!

 - Bush Beans